WordPress Installation on Debian 12 with the LEMP Stack and PHP 8

 Untitled

-Now to access the wordpress management panel you must enter the following url into your browser and log in with the user you have created:
+To access the WordPress management panel, enter the following URL in your browser and log in with the created user:

 Untitled

 Ready!
-This is how you see the wardpress management panel:
+This is how the WordPress management panel looks:

 Untitled